BeholderBot/beholderbot-hw/README.md

   - 3-7: Test / iterate fit on actual hardware
   - 10-14: Build / write prototype
   - 17-21: Prepare for demo

+### TODO
+- Send Dynamixels for the arm
+- Send Blossom?